 - when you photograph from perspective 1B, the 210-meter-high Montparnasse Tower (often referred to as the “World’s Ugliest Building”) looms and distracts behind the Eiffel Tower at a distance.
 The good news is that it can be removed in post-production;

-- soothing morning sunlight hits Spot 1A well-before it hits Spot 1B … making for more flattering photos.
+- soothing morning sunlight hits Spot 1A well-before it hits Spot 1B … making for more flattering photos and potentially an earlier starting time.

 Take a moment now to check out this dazzling Eiffel Tower proposal, where Kevin asked Jane to marry him at sunrise on Spot 1A.